mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Dog mess on pavement, 20th June :- [7740367](https://www.fixmystreet.com/report/7740367)
 - Dog mess just before entrance to alleyway, 20th June :- [7740361](https://www.fixmystreet.com/report/7740361)
 - Bridlepath has been deliberately blocked with wood and branches, 20th June :- [7740235](https://www.fixmystreet.com/report/7740235)
-- There are roadworks signs at the junction of Brockhampton Lane and Hyde lane which obstruct the view of Hyde lane when pulling out of Brockhampton Lane.
-Furthermore with the way the lanes have been arranged when turning right from Hyde lane into Brockhampton Lane I was nearly rear ended, 20th June :- [7740120](https://www.fixmystreet.com/report/7740120)
-- Huge dip in road, 20th June :- [7739906](https://www.fixmystreet.com/report/7739906)

 <!-- fix_marker ends -->